 - True parallel execution: git worktree isolation enables 4-8 concurrent agents without merge conflicts

-- Long-running autonomy: designed for tasks spanning hours or days, not just interactive sessions
+- Long-running autonomy: designed for tasks spanning hours or days

 - Sandboxed security: native OS primitives restrict agent access